explorigin/cascade/README.md

 ## Running the service

-1. `docker-compose up -d`
+1. `docker-compose -f docker-compose.dynamo.yaml up -d`
 2. `yarn install`
 3. `yarn start`

-NOTE: The `bootstrap` service merely initializes the database and then exits.
-It is normal for it to not stay running.
+NOTE: Replace `docker-compose.dynamo.yaml` with any of the other yaml files for different backend configurations.

 Running this will give you an example app running at [http://localhost:8000](http://localhost:8000)